All ingredients are individually packaged, but our central facility

 Cook the Chicken

-Dredge chicken cutlets in flour-salt mixture, shaking off excess.
-Place floured chicken on a plate.
+Place flour on a plate.
+Dredge chicken cutlets in flour, shaking off excess.
+Place floured chicken on another plate.

-Heat a large pan over high heat.
-Add 1 ½ Tbsp. olive oil and chicken cutlets to hot pan and cook on one side until golden brown, 3-4 minutes.
+Heat a large non-stick pan over medium-high heat and add 1½ Tbsp. olive oil.
+Add chicken cutlets to hot pan and cook on one side until golden brown, 3-4 minutes.

 Flip cutlets, and cook until chicken reaches a minimum internal temperature of 165 degrees, 2-3 minutes.